 In the context of addiction, codependency presents in a unique way when families are struggling to redefine boundaries.
 I often had patients in early recovery IOP groups who were tasked with rebuilding trust with their loved ones.
 A common example of a boundary issue that arises is when families need “proof” of actions that are being taken to help rebuild trust, and sometimes this meant considering action steps (i.e. bringing your spouse the receipt from the store to show you didn’t buy alcohol) that can be uncomfortable to carry out.
 Some patients felt they were being treated like children, and some loved ones felt awkward enforcing boundaries like that.
 Ultimately, if you set aside feelings towards the boundary itself, you see how helpful a boundary of that nature can be in the early stages of rebuilding trust and maintaining accountability.

 You can’t set aside those feelings for too long, though.
-Unpleasant feelings—despite the healthy behaviors sometimes associated with them—are experiences we have to face head-on in order to strengthen mental health. and in order to manage codependent urges, you have to understand what the urges mean.
+Unpleasant feelings—despite the healthy behaviors sometimes associated with them—are experiences we have to face head-on in order to strengthen mental health.
+And in order to manage codependent urges, you have to understand what the urges mean.
 In the following blog posts, I’ll outline in more detail why codependent urges happen, what they mean, and how we can effectively cope with the feelings that arise when we establish and hold healthy boundaries with others.

 Written by: Melanie Childers